 Virtual Desktop Infrastructure (VDI) has long been hailed as a technology that helps businesses take their IT infrastructure to the next level.
 Often, ‘what is VDI and how it works’ appears as a common question in the IT community.
 It is mostly asked by those eager to understand the internal workings of the solution, and for good reasons.
 At its core, the platform stores desktop operating systems, data, and software on a centralized server in place of individual PCs.
 Users can access desktop images on practically any device, including laptops, tablets, mobile, Thin Clients, Zero Clients, and more.
-The system builds single images which are deployed to users and can be centrally managed for multiple tasks, updates, and troubleshooting.
+The system builds single images that are deployed to users and can be centrally managed for multiple tasks, updates, and troubleshooting.

 So, why is it considered a cost-effective PC replacement technology?
 What exactly makes it such an appealing proposition?
-To start with, businesses that use thick clients face security, manageability, and cost issues which they cannot afford to ignore in today’s world.
+To start with, businesses that use thick clients face security, manageability, and cost issues that they cannot afford to ignore in today’s world.
 Conversely, virtualization simplifies IT, makes processes less costly, and delivers the desired optimizations which standard computers could not.

 The solution allows companies to remain secure within a network by facilitating access to remote desktops, laptops, and operating systems.
 Compare this to traditional desktops that remain connected or bound to a single system.
 One loses access as soon as they are away from the system.
-This is where virtualization is a real game changer because it makes 24/7 access possible from any location.
+This is where virtualization is a real game-changer because it makes 24/7 access possible from any location.
 Furthermore, it even caters to the needs of companies operating in niche markets and has quickly gained traction as a tried and tested solution.

 Examining VDI Architecture